Read time 5 minutes

 Things to know before moving the data

-• You must have assigned Organization Management permissions to perform this procedure.
+• You must have Organization Management permissions to perform this procedure.
 Check Mailbox recovery permissions on Microsoft.

 • You cannot use EAC to restore or move user mailboxes to a recovered database using this technique.